-FDP_SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH, RAM or ROM read operation.
+FDP_SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for

+ECC error or Parity error on all objects, based on the following attributes: FLASH, interrupt (IRQ).

+RAM or ROM read operation.

-FDP_SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce a device RESET or an interrupt.
+FDP_SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce a device RESET or an scrambling, security detectors and memory access control.

-Application Note: This requirement is achieved by security features such internal encryption and scrambling mechanisms.
+Application Note: This requirement is achieved by security features such as memory encryption, bus

-194 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+214 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.